For landlords

 Periodic tenancies replace fixed terms

-Rent increases and the grounds for possession
+Rent increases, rent in advance and the grounds for possession

 A new database and an Ombudsman